gtaha23/Age-of-Iron-1/README.md

 # Age-of-Iron-1
 A newbie game developers game for RTS!
+The next projects will be contributed by my friends.

 ## About the Game
 You are the commander of the Sphereian Republic and you shall protect your county from the INVADERS!